 Hemangiosarcoma, the Bloody Dog Cancer

-We say “thought to arise” in these cells because some data suggests a pluripotent bone marrow progenitor cell (a type of stem cell) as the cell of origin.1,2
+We say “thought to arise” in these cells because some data suggest a pluripotent bone marrow progenitor cell (a type of stem cell) as the cell of origin.1,2

 Regardless of where they occur, these tumors are fragile and full of blood, rupturing easily and often causing significant internal bleeding.

-The first symptom of hemangiosarcoma is a frightening and potentially life-threatening one: a tumor ruptures and the dog begins showing symptoms of blood loss.
+The first symptom of hemangiosarcoma is frightening and potentially life-threatening: a tumor ruptures and the dog begins showing symptoms of blood loss.

 Stats and Facts about Hemangiosarcoma

-While every case is different, there are some known facts about hemangiosarcoma in dogs.
+While every case is different, some known facts exist about hemangiosarcoma in dogs.

-- Hemangiosarcoma is most common in middle-aged and older dogs, with the median age at diagnosis being 10 years.1
+- Hemangiosarcoma is most common in middle-aged and older dogs, with the median age at diagnosis being ten years.1

 - Hemangiosarcoma accounts for about 5% of cancer cases in dogs4

-- Hemangiosarcoma accounts for 5% of all visceral neoplasms3 (organ cancers) and about 50% of splenic malignancies (cancers of the spleen) in dogs.15
+- Hemangiosarcoma accounts for 5% of all visceral neoplasms3 (organ cancers) and about 50% of splenic malignancies (spleen cancers) in dogs.15

-- It is the most common heart cancer in dogs, accounting for 40% of all heart cancers.5
+- Hemangiosarcoma is the most common heart cancer, accounting for 40% of all heart cancers in dogs.5

 What Causes Hemangiosarcoma?